-The San Diego Festival of Arts™ is scheduled for September 11-12, 2021.
-The Festival is relocating from the downtown San Diego Waterfront Park to San Diego Surf Sports Park near Del Mar (formerly the San Diego Polo Fields).
+The San Diego Festival of Arts™ is scheduled for September 10-11, 2022.
+The Festival is located at the San Diego Surf Sports Park near Del Mar (formerly the San Diego Polo Fields).

 Please ensure that your Zapplication account is up-to-date, as it is required to register for the 2021 Festival.